1

 Experience Requirements

-• Minimum: Three (3) or more years of customer service or related experience.
+• Minimum: three (3) or more years of customer service or related experience.

-• Preferred: Three (3) or more years of experience in Patient Access Registration in an acute care hospital and/or physician office setting.
+• Preferred: Three (3) or more years experience in Patient Access Registration in an acute care hospital and/or physician office setting.

 License/Certification Requirements